 The DAR Council is also responsible for maintenance of the DFARS Procedures, Guidance, and Information (PGI).

-SUBPART 201.3--AGENCY ACQUISITION REGULATIONS
+SUBPART 201.3 —AGENCY ACQUISITION REGULATIONS

-(Revised June 26, 2015)

 201.301 Policy.

 (a)(1) DoD implementation and supplementation of the FAR is issued in the Defense Federal Acquisition Regulation Supplement (DFARS) under authorization and subject to the authority, direction, and control of the Secretary of Defense.
 The DFARS contains—